California: 1849 Sawtelle Blvd #610, Los Angeles, CA 90025 | Minnesota: 7201 Metro Boulevard Suite 550, Edina, MN 55439

 Our Doctoral Training Program

-• Dr. Hogan, Dr. Hannani, Dr. Wong, and Dr. Nutt are passionate about teaching psychologists-in-training.
+• Dr. Hogan, Dr. Hannani and Dr. Wong are passionate about teaching psychologists-in-training.
 Each year, we take on doctoral students, pre-doctoral interns, and post-doctoral fellows who are learning through practice.
 Our trainees are highly trained in assessment, neurodiversity, and neurodiversity-affirming practices with a focus in autism and high maskers.
 Also emphasized in our training program is a commitment to working with women, non-binary folks, BIPOC, and the LGBTQIA+ community to ensure accurate and timely diagnosis.
 Each client has the opportunity to work with our students in during their assessment sessions.
 We work together using a team approach during the diagnostic process, which is supervised by Dr. Hogan, Dr. Hannani, Dr. Wong, and/or Dr. Nutt from beginning to end.

 Interested in joining our doctoral program as an extern?